Rutherford College, Kent: Live music

-Probably the college's finest musical moment was on 11 November 1981 when the largely unknown U2 played the JCR.
-Other bands that played the college in the early eighties included Aswad, The Comsat Angels, New Model Army and Gene Loves Jezabel.
+Probably the college's finest musical moment was on 11 November 1981 when the largely unknown U2 played the Junior Common Room (JCR).
+Other bands to played the college in the early eighties included Aswad, The Comsat Angels, New Model Army and Gene Loves Jezabel.
 In the late 1970s and 1980s the Dining Hall was regularly used twice a term for live events, such as college balls and the 1983 Rag Ball.

 Rutherford Bar

 Prior to 2006, the bar was simply known as "Rutherford Bar", and was owned and maintained by Kent Hospitality.
 In the summer term of the 2005/06 academic year, it was rebranded as "The Atom".
 During the 07/08 autumn term, Kent Union took on ownership.
 After an extensive refit (beginning in the last week of the autumn term 2007 and continuing over the Christmas break) it was remodelled, the most notable difference being the movement of the bar itself to a more centralised position in the premises.

 All pre-existing furniture and lighting in the bar was replaced, and the balcony that overlooked the bar was closed off to make way for solid glass panes that incorporate frosted silhouettes.
 The renovations that took place cut off direct access to the Junior Common Room (JCR) through the bar, although access can still be gained via one set of double doors and a fire door.
 The name "Rutherford Bar" was reinstated, and stylised as "RuTHErford BAR", emphasising "The Bar".

 Rutherford Bar was closed in 2013 and changed into a study area for students.

 The kitchen serves mostly panini sandwiches, pizzas and salads, but is notable for being one of the few restaurants on campus that serves no burgers or fried food, due to a lack of extraction units in the kitchen.